CodosaurusLLC/CodosaurusLLC.github.io/roadmapping.md

 - Hour:&nbsp;
-  We (you and I) discuss it alone, remotely, for one hour, and you get no report.&nbsp;
+  We (you and I) discuss it alone,
+  _remotely_,
+  for one hour,
+  and you get no report.&nbsp;
-  This costs $498.
+  This costs $398.

 - Day:&nbsp;
   Mainly, we discuss it
-  over the course of a work-day, in several stretches, and within a week, you get a fairly _brief_ roadmap.&nbsp;
+  over the course of a work-day, in several stretches, either remotely or at your office, or at some other place we agree on.&nbsp;
+  Within a week,
+  you get a fairly _brief_ roadmap.&nbsp;
   In this case "we" means
   myself plus you,
   _or_ another person you designate
   (who may be different per stretch), or both.&nbsp;
-  This costs $3,998,
+  This costs $2,498,
-  plus travel expenses,
+  plus any travel expenses,
   and travel time counts.

 - Week:&nbsp;
   As above,
   each work-day of a work-week,
   except that you may have me talk to
-  _two_ other people at a time without you.&nbsp;
-  Within two weeks, you get a _more detailed_ roadmap.&nbsp;
+  _two_ other people at a time without you, and that within _two_ weeks, you get a _more detailed_ roadmap.&nbsp;
-  This costs $18,998,
+  This costs $9,998,
-  plus travel expenses,
+  plus any travel expenses,
   and travel time counts.

 Each of these can be had in multiples,